Skip to main content

 Compute Forward Prices

-For each enabled tenor (1D, 1W, 1M), the publisher:
+For each enabled tenor (1D, 1W, 1M):

-• Computes the forward price: F = S * (1 + r * t / (365 days * 10,000))
+• Compute the forward price: F = S * (1 + r * t / (365 days * 10,000))

-• Where r is the configured FORWARD_RATE_BPS (default: 0) and t is seconds to maturity
+• t is seconds to maturity

 3